 Home is where the majority of charging takes place.
 Some New Zealand employers are providing workplace charging to staff.
-(This is popular in the USA where workplace chargers are available to over 1 million workers; a charger makes employees six times more likely to own an electric car39).
+(This is popular in the USA where workplace charging is available to over 1 million workers; a charging station makes employees six times more likely to own an electric car41).

-A national network of over 100 public fast chargers are being installed by charge.net.nz in cities and every 50-100 km along major state highways (Map below right).
-The first stations were installed in 2015 and the network will largely cover the country by the end of 2018, assisted by BMW.
-An access fob and a website application offered by Charge Net NZ allows drivers to pay for charging across both their network and many (but not all) stations installed by others.
+A national network with over 100 public fast chargers and growing is being installed by charge.net.nz in cities and every 50-100 km along major state highways (Map below right).
+The first stations were installed in 2015, assisted by BMW, Foodstuffs, EECA, Councils, and lines companies.
+An access fob, phone app, and website offered by Charge Net NZ allows drivers to pay for charging across both their network and many (but not all) stations installed by others.

-- Tesla is also installing SuperChargers for road trips, and slower chargers at destinations. - Some electricity companies are also installing charging stations (e.g. Vector in Auckland). - Phoneboxes are being upgraded to provide slow charging (see spark.co.nz/plug) - Hotels, motels and campgrounds offer charging.
+- Tesla is also installing SuperChargers for road trips, and slower chargers at destinations. - Some electricity companies are also installing charging stations (e.g. Vector in Auckland). - Hotels, motels and campgrounds offer charging.
 Many require a Blue Commando plug. - A number of tourism destinations and retailers are adding slow chargers for customers. - Wellington City Council is trialing street pole chargers for residents who only have on-street parks.

-Use plugshare.com (pictured left) or the PlugShare smartphone app for a map of where to charge.
+Use plugshare.com (pictured left) for a map of where to charge.
+NZTA collates and publicly shares official charging locations through a programme named EVRoam, visible on NZTA and the AA website.